Looking to add gift cards to your small business? Learn how to jumpstart your gift card program in five simple steps.

 Electronic strip or barcode gift cards

-The last option is a physical gift card or plastic gift cards that you will order from your POS provider, a merchant bank, or a third-party gift card vendor.
+The last option is a physical gift card or plastic gift card that you will order from your POS provider, a merchant bank, or a third-party gift card vendor.
 These cards often look like credit cards with magnetic strips, barcodes, and identification numbers.

 Many vendors will provide you with customizable options to include your brand information on the card.
-Although they can be a pricer option, customers may prefer the physical card over a paper certificate or ecard.
+Although they can be a pricier option, customers may prefer the physical card over a paper certificate or ecard.

 2. Order physical gift cards